 Film colorizations of a client’s DICOM films (X-rays, MRIs and CT Scans) are definitely something attorneys can use to enhance the value of their cases and are also one of the most affordable assets available on the market today.

-If you want to learn more about the process or are interested in ordering colorizations of DICOM’s, you can to get started.
+If you want to learn more about the process or are interested in ordering colorizations of DICOMs, you can Email Us to get started.

 Total Trial Solutions occasionally sends out emails including case studies and important legal information.
 We never sell or share your information and you can unsubscribe at any time.